BB512 - Population Biology and Evolution

 I expect you will already have Excel installed, so there is not much to say here.

 Be aware that Excel differs depending on the language it is localised in.
 For example, Danish vs. English.
-This means that some of the commands might differ between version.
+This means that some of the commands might differ between versions.
 See here for examples.

 R and RStudio are two separate pieces of software.
 RStudio is a user-friendly interface to talk to R, it cannot work if you have not got R installed.
 So, when you install these two programs, install R first, then RStudio.

 Already have them installed?
-I strongly recommend to update to the latest versions of R, which you can download here and RStudio Desktop, which you can find here.
+I strongly recommend updating to the latest versions of R and RStudio, which you can download at the following sites:

 If you are unsure whether you should update your R or RStudio try the following code.
 If it produces a nice graph, then your R is sufficiently up-to-date.
 If there are error messages, then you probably need to update R.